Washington State is teeming with free dispersed campsites – if you know where to look.

 Please always follow the 7 Leave No Trace principles when dispersed camping, especially packing out all of your trash, including human waste.

 Best Dispersed Campsites in Washington

 Jump to the free dispersed campsite you want to learn more about:

 - Methow Wildlife Area

 - Trout Lake Campground

 You can also use our Washington dispersed camping map to browse the state’s best free campsites.

 My Favorite Dispersed Campsites in Washington

-Start your search for the best dispersed camping in Washington with my three favorite places to go free camping in the state.
+Start your search for the best free camping in Washington with my three favorite places to go dispersed camping in the state.